tomcritchlow/tomcritchlow.github.io/_posts/2022-05-12-google-ideas.md

 It actually worked pretty well which I was amazed by and the underlying technology was simple - just combining the Google Maps places info with the Google Search crawl info of what was available.

 **Why it failed**: The MVP worked remarkably well, but I *wish* I'd built a pretty front end on the prototype...
 Especially trying to get this idea through the stakeholders within the Creative Lab - every time I showed my spreadsheet prototype everyone laughed at me.
-The lab was so used to world class design output that they simply didn't know what to do with a spreadsheet prototype.
+The lab was so used to world class design that they simply didn't know what to do with a spreadsheet prototype.

 Today - I have the skills to build a front end design on top of the data but back then I didn't have the skills...